Overture Center for the Arts: History

-The entire building costs were covered by multiple gifts totaling $205 million from Fraustchi and Rowland.
 The Overture Center for the Arts building replaced the Madison Civic Center, which was located on the same block on State Street.
 Since opening in 2004, the Overture Center has had five Presidents and CEOs.
 Bob D'Angelo, the first President and CEO, resigned in 2005 following an Overture Center employee's allegations of sexual harassment.
 Following his resignation, D'Angelo served 10 months of a one-year prison term for tax evasion and misusing his city office.
 More recent Presidents and CEOs of the Overture Center include Michael Goldberg, Tom Carto, Ted DeDee and Sandra Gajic.